pabarnard/data-structures-and-algorithms-lectures/14-graphs.md

 It is possible to save the paths holding the minimum distances from the starting node to the remaining nodes in the graph.

-Be careful if you're using an adjacency matrix vs. an adjacency list, as this will affect operations.
+Be careful if you're using an adjacency matrix vs. an adjacency list, as this choice will affect operations.

 ### Bellman-Ford algorithm

-### Johnson's algorithm
+If you have negative weights in your graph (directed or not), then Dijkstra's algorithm will not work.
+The **Bellman-Ford algorithm** (or Bellman-Ford-Moore) is used to find the shortest path from one node to each of the other nodes in a graph where negative weights are possible.
+It is also an algorithm for finding the solution to an SSSP.

+Here's how Bellman-Ford works:
+1. Assign starting distance values for each node.
+The starting node will have a distance of 0, and the remaining nodes will start with a value of infinity.
+These values can be saved in an array, a map or any data structure you see fit.
+2. Loop $n - 1$ times, where $n$ is the number of vertices (nodes) in the graph:
+    - Loop through *each* edge in the graph:
+        - If the calculated distance from the source to node $i$ + edge weight between nodes $i$ and $j$ < calculated distance from the source to node $j$, then update the distance from the source to node $j$.
+3. Check for a negative cycle.
+At this point, we go through each edge again, and if the calculated distance from the source to node $i$ + edge weight between nodes $i$ and $j$ < calculated distance from the source to node $j$, then there is a negative cycle because you can then always decrease the distances infinitely.
+Note that if we don't have a negative cycle, no distances should change at all at this point; in other words the distances are optimized already.

+**IMPORTANT:** To reiterate, if you have a negative cycle, i.e. adding the weights for at least one path that starts and ends at the same node results in a negative sum, this algorithm will NOT work because there is no optimal shortest path as the weight will trend to negative infinity.

+We only need to loop $n - 1$ times because a graph with $n$ vertexes has at most $n - 1$ edges.
+Even if we have cycles - provided the cycles are not negative - the algorithm will still hold.

+It is possible to save the paths holding the minimum distances from the starting node to the remaining nodes in the graph, along with any negative cycles detected.

+The Bellman-Ford algorithm is slower than Dijkstra's algorithm, but has more general applications.
+Bellman-Ford runs in $O(V \cdot E)$ time, where $V$ is the number of vertexes (nodes) and $E$ is the number of edges, while Dijkstra runs in $O(V + E\log(V))$ time.
+Usually $E \approx V^2$, so these simplify to $O(V^3)$ and $O(V+V^2\log(V))$ time, respectively, meaning Dijkstra is used more often as negative weights are rare in most applications.

+You likely won't need to implement Bellman-Ford algorithm, but it's good to be familiar with it and known when to use it compared to Dijkstra's algorithm.

-### Floyd-Warshall algorithm
+### Other algorithms

-You likely will not need to implement Johnson's, Bellman-Ford or the Floyd-Warshall algorithm in an interview.
+If you wish to find the shortest paths between all pairs of nodes, you can use Johnson's algorithm or the Floyd-Warshall algorithm.
+Both of them work for weighted graphs, directed or undirected.
+Each of them work for negative weights, but not for negative cycles.
+These are beyond the scope of what you likely need to know in an interview.
 However, it's good to know about these and other techniques for finding the shortest path in a graph.

-## Topological sorting

-## Cycles and detecting them
-DFS or Union Find for Cycles

 ## Minimum spanning trees
 Kruskal's Algorithm, Prim's Algorithm